 What are Identifiers?

-Identifiers are unique names that distinguish variables, functions, classes, modules, etc., identifying data and objects within a program.
+are names used to label variables, functions, classes, modules, and other objects in a program.

 Note: An object refers to anything that includes data and the behavior (methods) related to this data.
 In Python, everything is an object.